karmab/kcli/docs/index.md

 kcli create vm -p mycentos myvm
 ```

-You can use the [profile file sample](https://github.com/karmab/kcli-plans/tree/master/samples/profiles.yml) to get you started

 Note that when you download a given cloud image, a minimal associated profile is created for you.

 ## Cloudinit/Ignition support